-Boss’s first amplification range arrived with a flourish last year and has been enjoying great press and popularity ever since, combining next-gen amp modelling with Boss-approved effects at competitive prices.
+Boss’s first guitar amp range arrived with a flourish last year and has been enjoying great press and popularity ever since, combining next-gen amp modelling with Boss-approved effects at competitive prices.

 Headed up by the mighty Waza Craft heads, the Katana range has recently benefitted from a firmware update with several new features, while the hardware has been expanded with two new small combos including a fully wireless model, and this amp: the range- topping Katana Artist 1x12 100 watt combo, which promises more Waza DNA, including a Waza Craft G12W loudspeaker.